Case Study: Mobile Software For Energy Usage Management

 Migrating to ReactNative

 Initially, the app was based on a Cordova stack.
 Over time, as more advanced cross-platform technologies emerged and showed their potential, a decision was made to migrate to a widespread framework with a large community and with libraries that would be capable of enabling both the current and planned functionality.

 The most viable and reasonable option was ReactNative.
-It reduced a number of risks, helped us make an accurate estimate for development, and ensure stable work of all features.
+It reduced a number of risks, helped us make an accurate estimate for development, and ensure stable work of all features, covering both iOS and Android.
 Eventually, all the applications that we created for the client were seamlessly moved to the new stack.

 The application was launched as scheduled, after a successful phase of user acceptance testing.
 Over the following 2 years, we kept evolving it step by step, with each subsequent release covering a new market, involving more and more users to its stable environment, and winning their positive response.

 July 30, 2018

 This demo project showcases the capabilities of blockchain technologies for the spheres of logistics, transportation, and... more →

 There are three fundamental things behind the choice of a technology stack for your software product.
 First, your business... more →

 Client: Sublink, a product company, an independent offshoot of a vehicle repair business with 19 years on the marketBusiness... more →